 Offerings should not be confused with tithes.
-Offerings are separate from tithes and may be given for building funds, radio broadcasting, missionary work, etc. There should be an agreed way in which tithes and offerings are received.
+Offerings are separate from tithes and may be given for building funds, radio broadcasting, missionary work, and the like.
+There should be an agreed way in which tithes and offerings are received.

 C. THE MINISTER IS WORTHY OF AMPLE REMUNERATION